European Union (Revocation of Notification of Withdrawal) Bill

 Groups Affected

-• Parliament: Parliament's role in approving a withdrawal agreement becomes crucial.
+- Parliament: Parliament's role is crucial in approving or rejecting a withdrawal agreement.

 Powered by nyModel